NERSC/shifter/doc/config/udiRoot.conf.rst

 imageGateway
 ------------
 Space seperated URLs for your imagegw.
-Used by shifterimg and SLURM batch integration to communicate with the imagegw.
+Used by shifterimg and Slurm batch integration to communicate with the imagegw.

 batchType (optional)